ehmicky/wild-wild-path/README.md

 `options`: [`Options?`](#options)\
 _Return value_: `any[]`

-Return all properties matching the query, as an array.
+Return all properties matching the `query`, as an array.

 <!-- eslint-disable require-unicode-regexp -->